Yan98/Deep-learning-for-genuine-and-posed-smile-classification/README.md

 ## Notice
 * The current version of code only tested on MacOS.
 * We refactor the current implementation from our original training code.
 If you find any implementation error, please do not hesitate to contact us.
+* Code for domain adaptation will be added quickly.

 ## License